loopmediagroup/es-alchemy/README.md

 ### Remapping and Ingesting Data

 To insert data into Elasticsearch we need a *source object*.
-Data is then extracted from this source object and remapped into a *target object* that can be ingested.
+Data is then extracted from this source object and remapped into a *target object* that can be ingested into Elasticsearch.

 To define how the source object gets remapped, the `sources` fields in the nodes of the index are used.

 Multiple sources for a node can be defined.
 This is really convenient when mappings e.g. keywords from multiple entities in the *source object* to a single keywords relationship on the index.

-When a index relationship maps to a single model, it is expected that no more than one model is retrieved.
+When an index relationship maps to a single model (`to-one`), it is expected that no more than one model is retrieved.

 Models and their fields are picked up from all paths defined in the `sources` Array.
+An empty string indicates root level.
 If a field is missing from a source, it is skipped.
 Unexpected fields are skipped.

+Sources are defined relative to their parent sources.

 *Known limitations:*
   - Fields can not be renamed when remapping